Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 The design and development of QR codes enable them to hold information in various encoding modes, such as numeric, alphanumeric, byte/binary, and kanji.
 This means they can hold more data and a greater variety of information than regular barcodes.

-Pros of QR Codes
+Advantages of QR Codes

 - High Storage Capacity: QR codes can store a vast amount of data, including text, URLs, and other information.